ngocuong0105/java-training/README.md

 When Java was created in 1995, it was modeled after C++.
 There are some similarities in these languages and some differences.
 Of course, the syntax is different.
 However, the main difference lies in how the code is executed.
 Unlike Java, which is compiled into bytecode, which can then run on any device that has the JVM, C++ is compiled directly into machine code.
 This is why Java is famously known to be "Write once, run anywhere."
 When a program written in C++ is compiled, that compiled code can only run that environment.
 In order for the same program to run on another environment, the source code must be transferred to that environment and then compiled.
 This is one of the advantages that Java has over other languages (such as Python where you have many dependencies when using library.

+## Compiler and Interpreter, C++ vs Java
+C++ uses compiler only.
+C++ is compiled and run using the compiler which converts source code into machine code so, C++ is **platform dependent**.
+Java uses compiler and interpreter both.
+Java source code is converted into bytecode at compilation time.
+The interpreter executes this bytecode at runtime and produces output.
+Java is interpreted that is why it is **platform independent**.

 ### The JVM and Machine Code

 We’ve already established that C++ only runs on the environment in which it was compiled.
 JVM (Java Virtual Machine) is an abstract machine.
 It is called a virtual machine because it doesn't physically exist.
 The Java Virtual Machine provides the runtime environment needed for Java to work on virtually any computer.
 Once the Java program is compiled into bytecode, it can then be interpreted into machine code through the JVM.
 It can also run those programs which are written in other languages and compiled to Java bytecode.
 The JVM performs the following main tasks: